zf9/RadioBot.live/README.md

 Private/Personal Usage Only
 If you use this code, you must not upload your bot to any discord bot list websites!

+Will make a setup guild within the next week.

 I was given the Player/Filters/YouTube part of this bot by a friend.
 I do not take credit for these.
 Node modules used.